What are renewable energy certificates, and how can they benefit your business?

 How much do RECs cost?

-This price increase can be attributed to multiple factors, including surging demand from suppliers and an upward trend of businesses pursuing a green brand image which renewable generation capacity can't keep up with.
+This price increase was caused by multiple factors, including surging demand from suppliers and an upward trend of businesses pursuing a green brand image, which renewable generation capacity can't keep up with.

 Is buying RECs greenwashing?